 BLVCK BLOCK is a dynamic arts organisation committed to nurturing emerging talent and fostering creative growth in the arts sector.
 Through its three core programmes—Artist Residency Programme, Exhibition Programme, and Outreach Programme with the UKhamba Pottery Cooperative in Mpumalanga—the organisation seeks to empower underrepresented Black artists, facilitate their professional development, and provide crucial market opportunities.

-A solo exhibition by Baha Suleiman
+A solo exhibition by Masindi Mbolekwa

 Artist Residency Programme